-B. ENVIRONMENTAL ELEMENTS [help]
+B. ENVIRONMENTAL ELEMENTS [he]

-1. Earth [help] a.
-General description of the site: [help] (c ircle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)? [help] c.
+1. Earth [help]

+a.
+General description of the site: [help]

+(c ircle one) :Flat, rolling, hilly, steep slopes, mountainous, other

+- b.
+What is the steepest slope on the site (approximate percent slope)? [help] The steepest slopes on the site are between 5-10%, - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help] d.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

+Per NRCS soils surveys, the site includes the following soil types.

+- d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. [help] e.
+If so, describe. [help] - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. [help] f.
+Indicate source of fill. [help]

+Approximately 2,500 CY of grading (cut/fill) activities will take place to construct the proposed roadway system.
+All excavation will be cut to fill and the site is anticipated to balance so no fill material will be required.

+- f.
 Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. [help] g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] h Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help]
+If so, generally describe. [help] No. The site is flat and the soils are not overly susceptible to erosion. - g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] Less than 5% of the site will be impervious after construction of all proposed impervious surfaces. - h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help] The project will employ erosion control measures in accordance with the DOE stormwater manual.
+No other specialized erosion control measures are proposed for this project.